ai2cm/fv3gfs-wrapper/README.md

 Installation
 ------------

+The Docker image can be built using the `build_docker.sh` script.
+This script contains two input variables:

+BUILD_HPC: The resulting Docker container will be built so that it can be ran on large clusters and supercomputers.
+Valid values are 'gnu' and 'intel', referring to the compilers used to build the Docker container.
+Setting this variable will result in a substantially longer build time.
+This option is not needed to build a Docker container that can be used on a local workstation or in a cloud VM instance.
+Default value is 'n'.

+BUILD_FROM_INTERMEDIATE: If set to 'y', existing Docker containers for the ESMF library, FMS library, FV3GFS-fortran and fv3gfs-python builds will be downloaded from Vulcan Climate's Google Container Repository.
+Set to 'n' if you wish to perform a new clean build.
+Default value is 'n'.

-The Docker image can be built using `build_docker.sh`, or built and then tested using `test_docker.sh` (which will use the existing build if present).
+Built Docker onatiners can be tested using `test_docker.sh` (which will use the existing build if present).
-The first time you build, both ESMF and FMS will be built, taking up quite a lot of time.
-On subsequent builds, these may be retrieved from cached images, if you allow caching on your system.

 On a host, the package can be built using `make build`, and then installed in development mode with `pip install -e .`.